ozguramac/derinworks.github.io/README.md

 ## Bugs and Issues

-Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-freelancer/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/freelancer/).
+Have a bug or an issue with the code?
+[Open a new issue](https://github.com/ozguramac/derinworks.github.io/issues) here on GitHub.

-## Custom Builds

-You can hire Start Bootstrap to create a custom build of any template, or create something from scratch using Bootstrap.
-For more information, visit the **[custom design services page](https://startbootstrap.com/bootstrap-design-services/)**.

 ## About

+At Derin Works LLC, we believe in producing high-end quality, fully-tested software units based on constant collaboration with our customers to deduce exact specifications.
+We strive to understand the business workflows to design custom-tailored software to fit the needs from management/owner level to end-users of our clients.

 Start Bootstrap is an open source library of free Bootstrap templates and themes.
 All of the free templates and themes on Start Bootstrap are released under the MIT license, which means you can use them for any purpose, even for commercial projects.